Fuck Moderation: 7 Backward Lessons in Music Production That Might Piss You Off

 Why allocate so much of your resources (time & energy) into something prematurely?

 Holding on to your music until you have a collection of 8-12 songs will allow you to feed your Hype Curve with consistent releases once you do finally start releasing.

 5. Avoid or Hide From the World (Occasionally)

 Want a truly backwards lesson in music production?
 Once in a while, it’s totally cool to disconnect from the world.

 This idea that you always need to be social, putting yourself out there, networking and meeting people in your industry can lead to burn out.

 Not all of us are extroverts.
 In fact, if you’re an artist, chances are, you lean more towards being an introvert.
 That’s totally cool.

 See below for the best definition I’ve ever come across of extroverts versus introverts.

 The point I’m trying to make here is fairly simple: we’re not all created equally.
+This is not so much lessons in music production, but more lessons of life itself.
 It’s totally ok to give in to your desires of being an introvert (if that’s who you are) and quietly keep your head down and getting to work on your craft.

 Besides, regardless of whether or not you are an introvert or extrovert, I believe it is the moments in life when you are NOT reacting or responding to stimulus that allows your mind to grow and better understand both your craft and yourself.